Canadian Health Care for Foreign Trained Professionals (International Only) - 993

 - Review the program learning outcomes for Canadian Health Care for Foreign Trained Professionals (International Only) (993)

-Health Informatics covers fundamental skills required by health professionals to appropriately retrieve and document client health information using technology such as Meditech and Telehealth to support health care.
 Students attending this program come from a variety of health disciplines and may have similar long term plans to transition or bridge to a designated health care profession while considering settlement in Canada.
-This program does not offer employment, nor immigration, as this is outside the scope of our role as an institution.
+This program does not offer employment, nor immigration advice, as this is outside the scope of our role as an institution.

 Practical elements of career planning will be covered in this program as most health professionals will not be able to work in their area of specialization until they get their credentials recognized and obtain Permanent Resident status.
 As a result, many students will be seeking jobs to support their goals as they work towards employment in the health sector.
-One year’s work experience will increase the number of points awarded for Canadian work experience and therefore increase the students’ total score in the “pool”.
-If immigration is an objective, it is important that a student understand the Express Entry protocol along with the rules and regulations that highlight qualifying employment opportunities.
-We suggest you contact a registered ICCRC immigration consultant for advice.
-(To compare the immigration objective under important overview) In addition, our program will include support and advice related to immigration consultation, as you move through the program and develop your individualized transition plan.
+If immigration is an objective, we suggest you contact a registered ICCRC immigration consultant for advice.

 Most health care professions require credential recognition.
 You will need your credentials assessed for Canadian equivalency by the various health care regulatory bodies in Canada.
 All health care professions have their own rules and regulations to practice in Canada and you will require a methodical approach to ensuring your credentials meet the requirements.
 Many professions are government regulated and your credentials will have to be recognized by the provincial and national bodies governing your area of practice.
 Often this will require additional coursework and qualifying exams to verify equivalency and obtain regulatory licence in Canada.
 Some of these courses are on-line and may be pursued concurrently.
 Some of these rules are changing and will require further research and investigation.
 Our program can help you develop an individualized transition plan to become a regulated health professional in Canada.